 Where – X is rate of return and Q is total quantity.

-Cost plus pricing has been considered the most rational approach to maximizing profits due to the ease of its calculation and lack of need to any additional information.
+This pricing has been considered the most rational approach to maximizing profits due to the ease of its calculation and lack of need to any additional information.
 Therefore, compared to competitive pricing, the cost up pricing strategy tends to ignore the competitors completely when establishing the price.

 At the same time, it also ignores the consumers which is its drawback.
 In order to determine the profit margin it is essential to take into consideration also the management perception, the demand elasticity as well as the competitive conditions.
 After all, the main interest of managers is to focus on emphasizing the product’s maximum value.

-Application of Cost plus pricing
+Application of Cost-plus pricing for Business

 This strategy can be applied in markets where there is a lack of information in uncertain markets.
 As it is hard to gain a certainty on how your demand curve is going to fluctuate, the strategy offers a general price.